omariio1000/CS314/README.md

 ## Provider Mode

 ### Default Passwords
 All newly created providers have default password of "password".
-These can be changed by an admin or a provider.
+These can be changed by an manager or a provider.

 ### Functions